dmitriy-mvdness/dmitriy-mvdness/README.md

 - Building backend systems in Go
 - Creating CLI tools and backend APIs for everyday use
-- Working with PostgreSQL, Docker, and REST APIs
+- Working with PostgreSQL, Docker
 - Writing code for ~1.5 years, recently focused more on personal projects and practical tools
 - Interested in building reliable and maintainable backend systems